5th Year MIDS Admissions

 - A working knowledge of fundamental concepts including: object-oriented programming, data structures, algorithms and analysis of algorithms, and linear algebra

-- The ability to communicate effectively as demonstrated by academic performance, professional experience, and/or well-written application essays.
+- The ability to communicate effectively as demonstrated by academic performance, professional experience, and/or well-written application essays

 - Superior scholastic record, normally well above a 3.2 GPA

-(1) Statement of Purpose and two Short Answer Essays
+(1) Statement of Purpose

-The Statement of Purpose should succinctly explain your reasons for applying to the I School, briefly review your relevant academic preparation and work experience, and describe your future professional goals once the degree is acquired.
-The most successful statements are 1–2 pages in length and focus on the strengths and experiences of the applicant, providing the admissions committee with evidence and justification for admitting those applicants who are qualified and well-suited for the I School.
+The focus should be on your preparation, experience, and aims rather than a discussion of the trends or the importance of data science in general.
+The most successful statements are 1–2 pages in length and focus on the strengths, experiences, and fit of the applicant, providing the admissions committee with evidence and justification for admitting those applicants who are qualified and well-suited for the I School.